Nouman-wp/StackTag-HackerHouse-Goa/ProjectGuide.md

 - `POST /api/upload/image` – upload image to IPFS via Pinata (form field `file`)
 - `POST /api/stacks/prepare-claim` – server-side helper returning a suggested contract-call payload for the client to sign with Stacks Connect

-### 7) Client MVP
-- Landing page with gradient and name input to claim `.btc`
-- Header wallet button (wires to Stacks Connect in next steps)
-- Routes for `/`, future `/dashboard`, and dynamic `/[name].btc`

-### 8) Production notes
-- Use MongoDB Atlas and Pinata JWT with limited scopes.
-- Add CORS origins and rate limiting.
-- Deploy client on Vercel and server on Render/Fly/EC2.